Spitbank Fort: 1956–1982: Disused

-Museum, 1982-2009
+1982–2009: Museum

 Following the purchase of the fort, it underwent restoration and was opened to the public as a museum.

 Beginning June 4, 2002 the fort was used as a location for Banged Up With Beadle.
 For six weeks British TV personality Jeremy Beadle was locked in its dungeons.
 Cameras followed him as he coped with survival, plus learning skills with a different member of the public each week.
 These skills were put to the test as a live insert each Saturday evening into Ant & Dec's Saturday Night Takeaway.
 It was the venue for the Coalition Festival in the summer of 2009, and other psytrance and hard dance parties.